inzk0518/tp/docs/UserGuide.md

 *Confused?
 Refer to [**Basic Command Terminal Navigation**](#basic-command-terminal-navigation) at the bottom of the user guide.*

 Refer to [Features](#features) below for details of each command. <br>
-Refer to [Command Summary](#command-summary) for the list of all commands and their formats.

 <div markdown="span" class="alert alert-primary">
 :bulb: **Tip:**<br>